ewolff/microservice-istio/HOW-TO-RUN.md

 communication between the microservices as well as the access through the Ingress gateway.
 So polling and the web UI will both work again.

+You can remove the retries with `kubectl delete -f retry.yaml`.
+The failing microservice can be set to normal with `kubectl apply -f microservices.yaml`.

 ## Clean Up

 * To remove all services and deployments run `kubectl  delete -f microservices.yaml`: